eddyystop/dataloader-align-results/README.md

 - `grapgqlType` (string) - Type of GraphQL result to return for each DataLoader key
     - '[!]!' - An array of non-null objects.
     - '[!]'  - An array of non-null objects, or `null`.
+    - '[]!'  - Null, else an array of elements each of which is either an object or `null`.
     - '[]'   - An array of elements each of which is either an object or `null`.
-The array may be empty.
     - '!'    - A non-null object.
     - ''     - An object or `null`.
 - `serializeDataLoaderKey` (optional, function(key)) - Function to serialize a key passed from DataLoader.